 The organizational performance construct is probably the most widely used dependent variable, in fact it is the ultimate dependent variable of interest for any researchers concerned with just about any area of management yet it remains vague and loosely defined (Richard et al, 2009; Rodgers and Wright, 1998).
 The construct has acquired a central role as the deemed goal of the modern industrial activity.
+Measuring it is essential in allowing researchers and managers to evaluate the specific actions of firms, where firms stand vis-à-vis their rivals, and how firms evolve and perform over time.
+Its importance as the ultimate criterion is reflected in its pervasive use as a dependent variable (Richard et al, 2009; March and Sutton, 1997).
 Performance is so common in management research that its structure and definition are rarely explicitly justified; instead, its appropriateness, in no matter what form is unquestionably assumed (March and Sutton, 1997).